sensu/sensu-docs/content/sensu-go/6.6/sensu-plus.md

 {{% /notice %}}

 Sensu Plus is a built-in integration for transmitting your Sensu observability data to the Sumo Logic Continuous Intelligence Platform™ via a Sumo Logic [HTTP Logs and Metrics Source][1].
-In Sumo Logic, you can configure customized interactive dashboards and analytics tools to gain better visibility into your Sensu data.
+In Sumo Logic, you can configure customized interactive dashboards and analytics tools to gain better visibility into your Sensu data &mdash; read [Introducing Sensu Plus][14] for more information.

 To use Sensu Plus, you need a [Sumo Logic account][2].
 First, create a new Sumo Logic account or log in to your existing account.